HotSauceNinja/SEI-Project-2/README.md

     }
   ]
 ```
-In order to keep it as close to the Urban Dictionary definitions as possible, we decided to not use any audio, and to display instead the phonetic text along with the word searched at the start of the two definitions:
+In order to keep it as close to the Urban Dictionary definitions as possible, we decided to not use any audio, and to display instead the phonetic text along with the word searched:

 ![phonetic](https://github.com/HotSauceNinja/SEI-Project-2-ContraDictionary/blob/main/src/images/phonetic.png?raw=true)